1937 tour of Germany by the Duke and Duchess of Windsor: Itinerary

 Bloch describes the couple's itinerary as an "exhausting" series of visits to industrial and housing areas.
 A letter from the Duchess confirms that although the tour was interesting, it involved walking "miles a day through factories", including one that produced lightbulbs.
 Among other sights, they saw a winter relief centre, a Wagnerian opera in a workers' concert hall, and inspected a Pomeranian SS squadron with the Leibstandarte Adolf Hitler, Hitler's personal bodyguard.
-The Duchess did not accompany her husband everywhere; he visited the Daimler Motoren Gesellschaft at Untertürkheim alone, which was intended to showcase German precision engineering to the Duke, and while there he met the British racing driver Richard Seaman, who had signed for the Mercedes-Benz team earlier in the year.
+The Duchess did not accompany her husband everywhere; he visited the Daimler Motoren Gesellschaft at Untertürkheim alone, which was intended to showcase German precision engineering to the Duke, and while there he met British racing driver Richard Seaman, who had signed for the Mercedes-Benz team earlier in the year.

 On 14 October, the Duke and the Duchess visited Göring at his jagdschloss in Carinhall, where they saw his miniature railway.
 There, Hitler's deputy gave them high tea, followed by a tour of his large art collection and gymnasium, where, although dressed in full uniform and decorations, he demonstrated his massage machine.
-The three conversed in Göring's study, where Windsor noticed a new, official map of Nazi Germany on the wall.
+The three conversed in Göring's study, where Edward noticed a new, official map of Nazi Germany on the wall.
 Reflecting the party's Anschluss policy, Austria was shown as annexed to Germany.
-Cadbury quotes Wallis: "Göring's face wrinkled with amusement...
+Cadbury quotes Simpson: "Göring's face wrinkled with amusement ...
 The Austrians would want to be part of the Reich", he had said.
-Wallis noted that "the moment passed, the statement left unchallenged" by the Duke.
+Simpson noted that "the moment passed, the statement left unchallenged" by the Duke.